 This new law impacts your business processes if you supply (or are likely to supply) more than 60,000 NZD in low-value goods and services directly to New Zealand consumers in a 12-month period.

 Where possible, Zonos will notify customers that are close to this 60,000 NZD threshold, but you're also welcome to verify your sales to New Zealand consumers.

 You should consider the following to determine if you're over the 60,000 NZD threshold.

-- Any low-value goods each valued below 1,000 NZD and sold directly to New Zealand consumers
+- Low-value goods valued below 1,000 NZD each and sold directly to New Zealand consumers.

 - Amounts paid by New Zealand consumers for services such as delivery, insurance, etc.

 Note: When determining if you meet the threshold, do not include supplies sold to New Zealand businesses or goods each valued over 1,000 NZD.